zyxw59/zyxw59.github.io/discord_faq.md

 about this to say this, but not enough to argue further."
 Somewhat snarky, can usually be ignored.
 Used similarly (altho not identically) to scare quotes.

+_punt_, _tool_: MIT slang – to tool is to work on things you need to do (typically schoolwork); to punt is to put off doing those things.

 ## Why do some people show up as bots?
 They're probably posting on zephyr, and the Zygarde bot is mirroring their messages on discord.